What do we mean by this? It is generally common knowledge in the marketing world that people love to buy, but hate being sold.

 ~ Hi there!

-If you see anything wrong with this post, be it typos to offensive material, you can DM us at the email below and we’ll try to make it right 🙂
+If you see anything wrong with this post, be it typos to incorrect information or offensive material, you can DM us at the email below and we’ll try to make it right 🙂

 We love finding new, excellent sales professionals to feature in our blog.
 If you hold a sales, marketing, revenue-oriented title, or even business & growth, you are welcome to submit a pitch — or get the conversation going on topic ideas.